nathanwkwong/nest-email-reset-password/README.md

 ## Description

 A repository to demonstrate a forgot/reset password flow with Nest.js and nodemailer.
+A medium [post](https://medium.com/@wkwong.nathan/implement-forgot-reset-password-flow-with-nest-js-2bce846b0495) to explain it.

 ## Project setup